josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 Village organizers worked hard to procure a variety of voting equipment, including:

-* AVS WinVote Software Version 1.5.4 [hw version N/A]
+* AVS WinVote DRE -- Software Version 1.5.4 [hw version N/A]
-* Premier AccuVote TSx -- TS Unit Model Number AV-TSx; firmware 4.7.8
+* Premier AccuVote TSx DRE -- TS Unit Model Number AV-TSx; firmware 4.7.8
-* ES&S iVotronic -- Hardware Revision 1.1 (ES&S Code IV 1.24.15.a);
+* ES&S iVotronic DRE -- Hardware Revision 1.1 (ES&S Code IV 1.24.15.a);
   * PEB version 1.7c-PEB-S
-* Sequoia AVC Edge; version 5.0.24 [unsure if Edge I or II]
+* Sequoia AVC Edge DRE; version 5.0.24 [unsure if Edge I or II]
-* Diebold Express Poll 5000; version 2.1.1
+* Diebold Express Poll 5000 electronic pollbook; version 2.1.1
 * A Simulation of a "Back-Office" Election Environment

+Note: A "[DRE voting machine][12]" is an abbreviation for "direct-recording electronic" which designates a voting system that records votes directly to some sort of digital storage or memory, in constrast to optical scan systems that read the voter's marks directly off of ballot paper.
+Also, an [electronic pollbook][13] is a system that essentially replaces the spiral-bound lists of registered voters in every polling place by putting that functionality into a laptop, tablet, or kiosk-like computing platform.

 ## Brief Descriptions of Interesting Accomplishments